gpodder/gpodder.github.io/docs/extensions.md

 This would also work if you wished to create multiple instances of the same extension.
 For example, if you wished to have a "command_on_download.py" which runs early and one which runs late, you could create two symlinks in the user extension directory, "10_command_on_download.py" and "80_command_on_download_late.py".

+Extensions with no priority prefix automatically get priority 99.
+Therefore if an extension needs to run later than everything, use a value of 100 or greater.

 ### Default Extensions Included With gPodder

 The following extensions are included with gPodder 3: